-A/B testing (or split testing as it’s also known) lets you experiment with different content and subject lines in the same email to see what performs better for your audience. 🧪
+A/B testing (a.k.a. split testing) lets you experiment with different content and subject lines in the same email to see what performs better for your audience.

 The information you glean from each A/B test can be used to fuel future campaigns.
 For example, if subject lines with questions get opened more than those without, make sure future campaign subject lines feature a question.

 As another example, you could test whether your audience responds well to emojis in your email copy by seeing how they affect the click-through rate of your campaign.

 Elements of your emails you might want to test include: